 Directions

-Layer tofu and vegetables in the crockpot.
-Pour soy sauce, sesame oil, and garlic powder over the top.
-Cook on low for 4-6 hours.
+Layer tofu and veggies in the crockpot.
+Pour sauce and oil on top.
+Cook on low for 4–6 hours.

 Advice